- Quick Links for

 Our postgraduate admissions require applicants to have good academic records in their areas of study and to have obtained a Bachelor's degree by the time of their HKUST enrollment.
 Applicants also need to satisfy the University English Language Requirements.

 We recruit postgraduate students in two phases.
 The first phase is early recruiting, targeted at excellent MPhil and PhD applicants through telephone or onsite interviews.
-To apply, you can fill out the preliminary application form at the departmental early recruiting website.
+To apply, you can fill out the preliminary application form at the departmental early recruiting website (Registration for early admission has closed).
 We will process these online applications and shortlist candidates to invite for on-site interviews.
 This year, the early admission interviews will start in September 2018.
 Applicants will be notified their interview results one to two weeks after their interviews.

 After the early recruiting phase, applicants can still send regular application packages to the HKUST Postgraduate Admissions.